LukasLichten/acc_csv2bop/README.md

-  -b, --ballast <BALLAST>        ballast csv file (required) -r, --restrictor <RESTRICTOR>  restrictor csv file (optional) -o, --output <OUTPUT>          output file, defaults to bop.json -v, --verbose                  verbose logging, use to make sure it parsed correctly
+  -b, --ballast <BALLAST>        ballast csv file (required) -r, --restrictor <RESTRICTOR>  restrictor csv file (optional) -o, --output <OUTPUT>          output file, defaults to bop.json -j, --json <JSON>              A bop.json to parse to a CSV file -v, --verbose                  verbose logging, use to make sure it parsed correctly
       --list-tracks              list all tracks and exit
       --list-carmodels           list all carmodel ids and exit